Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data

 \section{Data}

-To assess cyber risk at the individual entity level, we leverage data and analytical tools made possible by recent advances in InsurTech.
-Our approach incorporates organization-specific digital footprints, social media activity, and other emerging data sources increasingly accessible through InsurTech.
+To assess cyber risk at the individual-entity level, we leverage data and analytical tools made possible by recent advances in insurtech.
+Our approach incorporates entity-specific organizational digital footprints, social media activity, and other emerging data sources increasingly accessible through insurtech.
 This enables the development of more granular and dynamic risk assessments.
-We begin by identifying key outcome data related to past cyber incidents, such as incident types, followed by forward-looking risk factors that capture an entity's exposure to cyber threats, such as metrics associated with the entity's public image.
+We begin by identifying key outcome data related to past cyber incidents, such as incident type, followed by forward-looking risk factors that capture an entity's exposure to cyber threats, such as metrics associated with the entity's public image.

-\subsection{Cyber Incident Data Sources}
+\subsection{Cyber incident data sources}

-We offer a summary of the existing cyber incident datasets in the public domain, including the aforementioned PRC database and some other ones that are less commonly seen in academic studies.
-Despite various amounts of details captured by different data sources, all the datasets considered in this study contain at least some descriptions of the nature of the incident, e.g., whether it is a data breach or a ransomware attack, the year that the incident took place, and the entity affected by the incident.
+We offer a summary of the cyber incident datasets that exist in the public domain, including the aforementioned PRC data breach database and some others that are less commonly seen in academic studies.
+Despite variations in details captured by different data sources, all of the datasets we consider in this study contain at least some description of the nature of the incident, e.g., whether it is a data breach or a ransomware attack, the year the incident took place, and the entity affected by the incident.